Closed-End Mutual Funds

 Expense %

-Let's take a real example.
-Here's a quote from the Closed-End Fund Association, a very useful site about closed-end funds:
+Let's take a hypothetical example.
+Real quotes can be obtained from the Closed-End Fund Association, a very useful site about closed-end funds.

 NAV